apache/shenyu-website/community/14-shenyu-client-golang-release-guide.md

      <n>w = key expires in n weeks
      <n>m = key expires in n months
      <n>y = key expires in n years
 Key is valid for?
 (0)
 Key does not expire at all
 Is this correct? (y/N) y

 GnuPG needs to construct a user ID to identify your key.

-Real name: （Set username）
+Real name: （Set username）(use your apache id)
-Email address: （Set email address）
+Email address: （Set email address） (use your apache email)
 Comment: （Fill in the comments）
 You selected this USER-ID:
    "username (comments) <email>"